Share

 How to claim a capital loss on shares?

-If you have been characterised as a share investor and not a share trader, you may claim any capital losses on shares against any capital gains from the sale or disposal of other CGT assets.
+If you have been characterised as a share investor and not a share trader, you may claim capital losses on shares against any capital gains from the sale or disposal of other CGT assets.

+To do this, you first need to calculate the total amount of capital loss you have incurred by subtracting the capital proceeds of the shares from their cost base.
 If the amount is negative (i.e. capital proceeds are lower than the cost base), it means you have incurred a capital loss.
 You can then offset your capital loss against any capital gains you may have from the sale of other assets within the same financial year, which can help reduce your overall tax liability.

 How to calculate taxes on dividend reinvestment plans?